Research in Encoding And Decoding of

 You will be visiting a Greek island, so in addition to the conference, that means sun, sand, excellent food, and nightlife!
 We recommend bringing suntan lotion, a bathing suit, flip-flops, a beach towel, sunglasses, loose-fitting light colored clothing, and a hat.
 If you want to take a swim in the sulfur springs by the volcano (we don't recommend it), bring an old bathing suit as the minerals can cause the cloth to discolor.
 If you want to visit the volcano, bring sturdy walking or hiking shoes as well.
 Don't forget your camera and supplies like extra memory cards and batteries, and the charger!

 If you are planning on renting a two-wheeled scooter or a motorcycle, you must have a proper motorcycle license.
 Four-wheeled vehicles (ATV style) are widely available for those without motorcycle licenses.
-Many hotels are located within walking distance of the Nomikos Conference Centre, so renting a motorized vehicle is not required.
+Helmets are mandatory by law.

 The unit of currency in Greece is the euro (EUR).
 While a growing number of shops accept credit cards, the Greek island economies are still largely cash based.
 There are ATMs at many banks in Firá, including at the main square.
 If your bank has a daily limit on ATM withdrawls, please bear in mind that the last day of the conference falls on the weekend, and weekend days (Friday-Sunday or Saturday-Monday) are considered a single day for ATM access by some institutions, so plan accordingly.